amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 1. **Start with the obvious**: Primary keys, foreign keys, and columns in frequent WHERE clauses.

 2. **Profile before optimizing**: Use `EXPLAIN ANALYZE` religiously.
-Don't guess about what needs indexing—measure.
+Don't guess about what needs indexing.
+Measure it.

 3. **Monitor your slow query log**: This tells you exactly what's hurting in production.